spiral/shopify-starter-kit/README.md

 An advanced file structure allows you to separate the code between pages and load only the necessary functionality on the page, which increases the speed of the site.
 The structure also makes it easier to find and fix problems in the code, which speeds up the work of developers.

-The advanced mode allows you to use all the features of the shopify-starter-kit:
+The advanced mode allows you to use all the features of the **Shopify starter kit**:
 1. separation of scripts and styles by pages.
 2. Rigid component structure support
 3. CLI for generating components of this structure